brsr/antitile/README.md

 These are free-standing:
 * `breakdown.py`: Visualize breakdown structures
-* `factor.py`: Factors Gaussian, Eisenstein, Nietsnesie (Eisenstein based on the 6th root of unity instead of 3rd), and regular integers.
+* `factor.py`: Factors Gaussian, Eisenstein, Nietsnesie (Eisenstein expressed with the 6th root of unity instead of 3rd), and regular integers.

 OFF files for the regular icosahedron, octahedron, tetrahedron, cube, and 3- and 4-edged dihedra are included in the `data` folder in the source.